 On the other hand, if the option has an automatic exercise feature-such as one that will cause the option to be automatically exercised at the expiration if it is in the money by a specified amount-the option may be exercised at a price at which the holder would not voluntarily choose to exercise in view of the transactions costs of exercise or other factors.
 The transaction costs associated with the exercise could even exceed the cash settlement amount of the option, with the result that the holder would realize a net loss from the exercise.
-Conversely, an option that has a cash settlement amount that is less than the threshold amount cannot be exercised even though the option holder's transaction costs may be low enough to permit the option to be exercised profitably.
+Conversely, an option that has a cash settlement amount that is less than the threshold amount cannot be exercised even though the option holder's transaction costs may be low enough to permit the option to be exercised even though the option holder's transaction costs may be low enough to permit the option to be exercised profitably.
 In such a case, the option may expire unexercised.

 The automatic exercise feature of capped options imposes a maximum value that a holder of these options can receive.
-Even if the option holder expects the value of the underlying interest to continue to move in a favorable direction prior to its expiration, the automatic exercise feature will prevent the holder from realizing any gain from the option in excess of the cap interval times the multiplier for the option.
+Even if the option holder expects the value of the underfying interest to continue to move in a favorable direction prior to its expiration, the automatic exercise feature will prevent the holder from realizing any gain from the option in excess of the cap interval times the multiplier for the option.